 Students will be enrolled full-time and will complete the coursework as a cohort.
 The program will give students in depth knowledge of the basic and clinical sciences relevant to physical therapy and prepare students to understand, correlate, and apply theoretical foundations of knowledge to the practice of physical therapy.
 Students will engage in reflective practice through sound clinical decision making, critical self-assessment necessary for lifelong learning and will master entry-level professional clinical skills.
 In addition to the academic coursework, students will participate in full-time clinical internships during the second and third years of the program.

 Candidates must apply separately to both the University Graduate School and the DPT Program.
 Satisfaction of minimum University requirements does not guarantee admission to the DPT program.
-The admission deadline for both the Graduate School AND the DPT Program is November 16, 2020, 11:59pm EST. See below for information on how to apply to each.
+The admission deadline and instructions for both the Graduate School AND the DPT Program is posted below.

 Special Notes about the Program